lionrexhepi/traced_result/README.md

 # trace_error
 ## An proof-of-concept to automatically backtrace errors propagated with the `?` operator#
 **Note**: This crate relies on the unstable [`try_trait_v2`](https://rust-lang.github.io/rfcs/3058-try-trait-v2.html) language feature.
-This means it can only be used with the `nightly` toolchain, may break at any time, and is thus not recommended for use in production code.
+This means it can only be used with the `nightly` toolchain, may break at any time, and is thus not recommended for use in production code until this feature is stabilized.

 ## Usage